8 Walkthrough 2: Approaching gradebook data from a data science perspective

 select(-absent, -late)

-At last, the formerly untidy Excel sheet has been turned into a useful data frame.
+At last,you’ve turned the Excel sheet into a useful data frame.
 Inspect it once more to see the difference.

 8.7.3 Create new variables and further process the data

-R users transform data to facilitate working with it during later phases of visualization and analysis.
-A few examples of data transformation include creating new variables and grouping data.
-This code chunk first creates a new data frame named classwork_df
+R users transform data so it’s easier to visualize and analyze.
+Creating new variables and grouping data are examples of data transformation.
+The following code chunk creates a new data frame named classwork_df

-, then selects particular variables from our gradebook dataset using select()
+, then selects variables from the gradebook dataset using select()

 , and finally “gathers” all the homework data into new columns.

-from {stringr} to tell R to select columns that contain a certain string (that is, text).
-The function searches for any column with the string classwork_
+from {stringr} to tell R to select columns that contain specific text.
+The function will search for any column with the string classwork_

 .
 The underscore makes sure the variables from classwork_1